dankelley/oce/cran-comments.md

 # Submission of 1.5-0

-This resubmission (a) aligns oce with the Rcpp that Dirk Eddelbuettel plans to submit to CRAN next week and (b) incorporates 8 months of oce improvements and bug fixes.
+This submission (a) aligns oce with the version of the Rcpp package that Dirk Eddelbuettel plans to submit to CRAN next week and (b) incorporates 8 months of oce improvements and bug fixes.

 # Tests

 ## Local Tests

-Local MacOS-12.2(beta) R-4.1.2 CMD (BUILD, INSTALL, CHECK): no ERRORs or WARNINGs but the usual note naming the author, plus another NOTE on sub-directories of 1MB or more: (R 3.0Mb, data 1.0Mb, doc 2.0Mb, help 3.7Mb).
+Local MacOS-12.2(beta) R-4.1.2 CMD (BUILD, INSTALL, CHECK): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.7Mb.

 ## Github R-CMD-check Action Tests